-starlight outputs SFHs as population vectors: \mathbf{x} and $\boldsymbol{\mu}$.
+STARLIGHT outputs SFHs as population vectors: x and μ .
 The first gives the fractional contribution of each base element to the total flux at the chosen reference wavelength (5635 Å in our case), while the latter gives the corresponding mass fractions.
-The 39 ages in our base6 sample the 1 Myr to 14 Gyr interval with a mean $\log t$ separation of just 0.1 dex.
+The 39 ages in our base6 sample the 1 Myr to 14 Gyr interval with a mean log t separation of just 0.1 dex.
 Individually, the strength of each component is not reliable (see Fig. 1 in Cid Fernandes et al. 2004 for an example), given the many ways that spectrally similar components can rearrange their x_j values to produce a similar total spectrum.
 Yet, their combination in indices such as $\langle \log t \rangle_L$ produces robust quantities, as shown by the simulations.

 None of the properties studied in the previous sections relies heavily on the details of the spectral decomposition performed by STARLIGHT.
 Mean ages, for instance, are defined as the first moment of the age distributions encoded in x and μ .
 By construction, however, SFHs do rely on higher order descriptions of the age distribution.
-This section aims to evaluate the uncer-
+This section aims to evaluate the uncertainties in our SFHs.
+Before doing so, we digress on the actual meaning of the 'H' in SFH.

-6 The base ages were chosen such that SSP spectra for ages in between t_j and t{j+1} are adequately interpolated with the j and j+1 SSPs (see Mateus et al. 2006 for further details).
+6 The base ages were chosen such that SSP spectra for ages in between t_j and t{j+1} are adequately interpolated with the j and j + 1 SSPs (see Mateus et al. 2006 for further details).